Information on this page is for customers in

 Distributed Energy Resource (DER) Projects

-Distributed energy resource (DER) projects will help support the clean energy goals of Massachusetts and the objectives of renewable energy developers across six different areas.
+Distributed energy resource (DER) projects will help support the clean energy goals of Massachusetts and the objectives of renewable energy developers across five different areas.

-Distributed energy resources (DER) are small-scale energy generation and storage technologies, interconnected to the electric grid, and installed at or near where the energy will be used.
+Distributed energy resources (DER) are small-scale energy generation and storage technologies that interconnect to the electric grid and are installed at or near where the energy will be used.

-Distributed generation (DG) refers to the array of DER technologies used to generate electricity, such as solar panels, wind turbines, natural gas and fuel cells.
+Distributed generation (DG) refers to the array of DER technologies used to generate and store electricity like solar panels, batteries and wind turbines.

-There has been a dramatic increase in the number of DER facilities, primarily solar and battery storage, seeking to interconnect to the electric grid in southeastern and western Massachusetts.
-These DG projects require equipment upgrades at some existing substations, as well as the installation of new transmission lines in existing rights-of-ways.
+There has been a dramatic increase in the number of DER facilities, primarily large-scale solar and battery storage facilities, seeking to interconnect to the electric grid in southeastern and western Massachusetts.
+These DG projects require equipment upgrades at some existing substations, as well as the installation of new transmission lines in existing rights of way.

-We conducted extensive system planning studies in seven affected areas where electric system upgrades are needed to support the interconnection of new DER.
-These clean energy resources are needed to help Massachusetts achieve its net-zero carbon emissions goal by 2050.
+We conducted extensive system planning studies in seven geographic areas where electric system upgrades are needed to support the interconnection of new DERs.
+These clean energy resources are needed to help Massachusetts achieve its net-zero carbon emissions mandate by 2050.